BLOG RECAP: All the news from a big Thursday

 >>Scroll down for the live blog and watch Footy Feed in the player below

+Ahead of the preliminary finals, join us right here for all the latest news as we get one step closer to crowning this year's premier and find out all the teams right here from 6.20pm AEST.

-The semi-final action kicks off on Friday night when reigning premier Melbourne hosts Brisbane at the MCG.
+The action kicks off on Friday night when minor premier Geelong hosts an in-form Brisbane at the MCG.

+Then on Saturday afternoon, the Collingwood juggernaut travels to the SCG to take on Sydney.

 We'll bring you all the breaking news FIRST from 3pm AEST.